Problem

 Success metrics

-Adding new databases is fully automated and handled by using the flow management API that automatically stops pipelines at midnight and adds new databases to the configuration table.
-When the scheduler restarts the pipelines the new databases are getting automatically snapshotted before pipelines switch to the CDC mode.
+Adding new databases is fully automated and handled using the Flow management API that automatically stops pipelines at midnight and adds new databases to the configuration table.
+When the scheduler restarts the pipelines, the new databases automatically get snapshotted before pipelines switch to the CDC mode.

 Comments